deis/deis/docs/contributing/standards.rst

 Coding Standards
 ================

-Deis is a `python`_ project.
-We chose python over other compelling languages because it is widespread, well-documented, and friendly to a large number of developers.
+Deis is a `Python`_ project.
+We chose Python over other compelling languages because it is widespread, well-documented, and friendly to a large number of developers.
 Source code benefits from many eyes upon it.